 In 1670, Baba Budan smuggled coffee seeds out of the Middle East by strapping seven seeds onto his chest.
 The first plants grown from these stowed away seeds were planted in Mysore.
 Coffee later spread to Italy and the rest of Europe, Indonesia, and the Americas.

 While Brazil produces more coffee in the world than any other country, Colombia closely follows.
 Also, more than 50 countries around the world grow coffee, too.
 As a result, we choose from a bountiful selection of flavors for the indulgence of steamy cups of the black drink for connoisseurs to consume.

 HOW TO OBSERVE #NationalCoffeeDay.

 Enjoy a cup or two of your favorite coffee.
 Here is a Coffee Brewing Guide to help create your own.
+Want to learn more about Coffee History?
+We’ve collected 11 Historic Coffee Milestones for you to savor.
 Use #NationalCoffeeDay to post on social media.

 Get your official National Day Calendar® Celebrate Every Day® coffee by ordering today!
 We have four different roasts ready to satisfy every coffee celebration all year long!

-Visit the Coffee Deals page a listing of the best deals across the country.
+Visit the Celebration Deals page for a listing of the best offers across the country.

 NATIONAL COFFEE DAY HISTORY